PetitPotiron/YoCrypt/README.md

+/!\\ !
+When I imagined this algorithm, I thought it was completely new, but in fact Vigenère had already invented it in 1586 😂...
+It's called [Vigenère's cipher](https://w.wiki/7zFE)
 # YoCrypt
 YoCrypt is a new way to encode and decode text symetrically.
-It works with a key and is a variation of the [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
+It works with a key and is a remix of the [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).

 * [How it works](#how-it-works)
 * * [Encoding](#encoding)